robik/higs/README.md

 - Module resolving and loading interface
 - Native extensions (C++ only TurboModules)
 - Workers
+- Expose C API (so that it can be easily used from Rust/Go/Zig/Swift)

 It should be easy to implement interop with NodeAPI in both ways: